MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 1. Use your convertible PC as a laptop as you usually would–opening apps and interacting with them.
 2. When you’re ready to pick it up and go or lean back on the couch, you can fold back the keyboard or remove it altogether, and it should switch to this new model shown above.
 3. Now use your device as a tablet with touch.

-We’d love to hear your feedback about the new experience–share your thoughts here.

 ## Control over restarting apps at sign-in (Build 18965)
 Applications can register for restart, which helps in a few situations, including enabling you to get back to what you were doing if you need to restart your PC.
 Previously this option was tied to the “Use my sign-in info to automatically finish setting up my device” option under Sign-in options in accounts settings.
 We’ve heard feedback that some of you would prefer more explicit control over when Windows automatically restarts apps that were open when you restart your PC, and with 20H1 we’re bringing that option to you.